ckt1031/sentry-report/README.md

 ## Usage

+### Authentication

+To prevent unauthorized access to the webhook API, you need to provide a valid API key in the `key` params of the request.
+Set the following environment variable:

+- `AUTH_KEY`: The API key to authenticate requests.

+Example: `example.com/api/discord?key=API_KEY`

 ### Discord Webhook Integration

 To send error reports to a Discord channel, you need to provide a valid Discord webhook URL and mention a role for notifications.
 Set the following environment variables: